-In their recent joint project [77], Gross-Hacking-Keel constructed SYZ mirror families to log Calabi-Yau surfaces, i.e. pairs (Y, D) where Y is a nonsingular projective rational surface and $D \in |-K_Y|$ is a cycle of rational curves, by extending the construction in [87] to allow integral affine manifolds with more general (i.e. worse) singularity types.
-Amazingly, their results could be applied to give a proof of a 30-year-old conjecture of Looijenga [133] concerning smoothability of cusp singularities.
+In their recent joint project [72], Gross, Hacking and Keel constructed mirror families to log Calabi-Yau surfaces, i.e. pairs (Y, D) where Y is a nonsingular projective rational surface and $D \in |-K_Y|$ is a cycle of rational curves, by extending the construction in [79] to allow the affine manifolds to have more general (i.e. worse) singularity types.
+Amazingly, their results could be applied to give a proof of a 30-year-old conjecture of Looijenga [124] concerning smoothability of cusp singularities.

-In a more recent paper [78], they applied their construction to prove a Torelli theorem for log Calabi-Yau surfaces, which was originally conjectured in 1984 by Friedman [52].
-On the other hand, their construction is also closely connected with the theory of cluster varieties, and they have suggested a vast generalization of the Fock-Goncharov dual bases [76, 79].
-For a nice exposition of these exciting new results and developments, we refer the reader to the nice survey article by Gross and Siebert [83].
+In an even more recent preprint [73], they applied their construction again to prove a Torelli theorem for log Calabi-Yau surfaces, which was originally conjectured in 1984 by Friedman [49].
+On the other hand, their construction is also closely connected with the theory of cluster varieties, and they have suggested a vast generalisation of the Fock-Goncharov dual bases.
+For a nice exposition of these exciting new results and developments, we refer the reader to the nice survey article by Gross and Siebert [75].

-In another direction, the SYZ construction has been unexpectedly applied to construct new knot invariants.
+In another unexpected direction, the SYZ construction has recently been applied to construct new knot invariants.
 For a knot K in S^3 , its conormal bundle N^K is canonically a Lagrangian cycle in the cotangent bundle T^S^3 .
-In [43], Diaconescu-Shende-Vafa constructed a corresponding Lagrangian cycle L_K in the resolved conifold $X := \mathcal{O}{\mathbb{P}^1}(-1) \oplus \mathcal{O}{\mathbb{P}^1}(-1)$, which is roughly speaking done by lifting the conormal bundle N^K off the zero section and letting T^S^3 undergo the conifold transition.
+In [40], Diaconescu, Shende and Vafa constructed a corresponding Lagrangian cycle L_K in the resolved conifold $X := \mathcal{O}{\mathbb{P}^1}(-1) \oplus$ $\mathcal{O}{\mathbb{P}^1}(-1)$, which is roughly speaking done by lifting the conormal bundle N^K off the zero section and letting T^S^3 undergo the conifold transition.
 Their construction was motivated by a mysterious phenomenon called large N duality in physics.

-In [6], Aganagic-Vafa defined a new knot invariant by a generalized SYZ construction applied to the pair (X, L_K) .
-More precisely, their invariant is a generating function of genus 0 open Gromov-Witten invariants for the pair (X, L_K) .
-It turned out that the resulting function is always a polynomial and they conjectured that it is nothing but a deformation of the classical A-polynomial in knot theory [42].
-Furthermore, an interesting relation between their invariant and augmentations of the contact homology algebra of K [144] was suggested.
-Substantial evidences for this relation was obtained in a recent paper [5].
+In [6], Aganagic and Vafa defined a new knot invariant by a generalized SYZ construction applied to the pair (X, L_K) .
+Roughly speaking, their invariant is the generating series of open Gromov-Witten invariants for (X, L_K) .
+It turned out that the resulting invariant is always a polynomial and they conjectured that it should be a deformation of the classical Apolynomial in knot theory [39].
+Furthermore, an interesting relation between their invariant and augmentations of the contact homology algebra of K [135] was suggested.
+Substantial evidences for this relation was obtained in a very recent preprint [5].

-These two new applications of the SYZ conjecture, together with many more yet to come, open up new directions in mirror symmetry and many other branches of mathematics and physics,9 and they are all pointing towards further beautiful and exciting research works in the future.
+These two new applications of the SYZ conjecture, together with many more which are yet to come, open up new directions in mirror symmetry and other branches of mathematics and physics,6 and they are all pointing out to further research works for the future.